Nirmatrelvir use while Breastfeeding

 Summary of Use during Lactation

 Nirmatrelvir is given in combination with ritonavir, which enhances its bioavailability.
-Minimal information is available on the use of nirmatrelvir during breastfeeding.
+The concentration of nirmatrelvir in breastmilk is low.
 Ritonavir is excreted into milk in measurable concentrations and low levels can be found in the blood of some breastfed infants.
-No reports of adverse reactions in breastfed infants have been reported.
+No adverse reactions in breastfed infants have been reported.
 For more information, refer to the LactMed record on ritonavir.
-Because of the poor oral bioavailability of nirmatrelvir and small amounts of ritonavir in milk, this combination is unlikely to adversely affect the nursing infant.[1,2] Breastfeeding is not contraindicated during nirmatrelvir-ritonavir therapy in the US and Canada, but cessation of breastfeeding during its use is recommended in Europe.[1]
-Until more data are available it should only be used with careful infant monitoring for adverse effects.
+Because of the poor oral bioavailability of nirmatrelvir and small amounts of both drugs in milk, this combination is unlikely to adversely affect the nursing infant.[1,2]

 Drug Levels